Sunday, February 1, 2026

 The Bad

 The book is long.
-As you can see in the first image above, it's actually four books merged into one, and it could have been one book.
+As you can see in the first image above, it's actually four books merged into one, when it could have been one book merged into one.
 While I liked the sensory descriptions, and appreciated the occasional explanation of characters' roles, the repeated description of the camp, of mercenary life and weapons and equipment and the overemphasis on certain assumptions about life medieval people made differently from us, became laborious very quickly.
 In particular, I was very tired of hearing about how dirty the surgeon was - yes, you've established it, we know, you don't have to describe it yet again.
 There can be no doubt that Gentle is an expert in these things, and there would still have been no doubt if she included just ten percent of the amount she did.
 This is the main reason why I began skimming and term-searching about twenty-five percent of the way through.
 There's also far too much space toward the end of the novel given to describing how the quantum wave-function collapsing works.
 Difficult to wade through, not coherent, not interesting, not useful for thinking about anything.
-There is similar resistance to editing in other novels, for example the bone-reading in Murakami's Hardboiled Wonderland and the End of the World, or intelligent proton-printing in Liu's Three Body Problem.
+There is a similar resistance to editing a made-up technical process in other novels, for example the bone-reading in Murakami's Hardboiled Wonderland and the End of the World, or intelligent proton-printing in Liu's Three Body Problem.

 This is possibly the most imaginative alternate history novel I've ever read, so much so that I'm not even sure that's the right genre.
 In the end, I'm glad I read it but also glad I skimmed it.